 Want to know more about what a traditionally constructed shower is?
 Read this post:

-5 common mistakes that could leave you with a shower leaking from day 1
+5 common mistakes that could leave you with a shower leaking from day one

 1. Cutting, rather than folding, the corners on a shower liner

 Why cut the shower liner if you don’t have to?
-When dealing with inside corners of a shower the corners of the liner should be folded rather than cut.
-However, if you have an outside corner, you will have to cut and patch the corner according to the liner manufacturer’s instructions.
+When dealing with the inside corners of a shower the corners of the liner should be folded rather than cut.

 It is possible to cut the corners, patch them properly, and have it not leak.
 How do you know if you have a leaking shower?
 See number 5.